HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 **Action:**

 - [ShuffleActionTemplateInstruction](#shuffleactiontemplateinstruction): can determine a shuffle over a target array, either an input or output
-- FillChangeActionTemplateInstruction: can determine a change output generation
+- [FillChangeActionTemplateInstruction](#fillchangeactiontemplateinstruction): can determine a change output generation
+- [ConfigActionTemplateInstruction](#configactiontemplateinstruction): Change a transaction data that is not related to the inputs and outputs.
+- [SetVarActionTemplateInstruction](#setvaractiontemplateinstruction): Set a variable in the template context.

 #### `TemplateInstruction`